pjanec/dirigent/README.md

  - `Dependencies` - what apps is this one dependent on, ie. what apps have to be launched and fully initalized before this one can be started; semicolon separated AppIdTuples.

- - `InitCondition` - a mechanism to detect that the app is fully initialized (by time, by a global mutex, by exit code etc.) See chapter *Selecting a boot up completion detector*.
+ - `InitCondition` - a mechanism to detect that the app is fully initialized (by time, by exit code etc.) See chapter *Selecting a boot up completion detector*.

  - `WindowStyle` - "normal" (default), "minimized", "maximized", "hidden"